atharva-potdar/satquery-preprocess-test/ISSUES.md

 # Known Issues — SatQuery Preprocessing Pipeline

 Issues 1 and 2 (CDVQA val-split schema rejection; stale OSCD gsd_bucket) are fixed and closed.
-Issues below are open, ordered by approximate training-quality impact.
+Issues 3, 5, 7, 8, 9, 10 are fixed and closed (2026-09-11).
+Issues 4 and 6 are open — require design decisions outside the scope of a preprocessing fix pass.

 ---

-## Issue 3 — OSCD Bounding Boxes Are Full-Image (Useless for Grounding)
+## ~~Issue 3~~ — OSCD Bounding Boxes Are Full-Image (Useless for Grounding) ✅ FIXED

+**Status**: Fixed 2026-09-11 — Option A applied.
 **File**: `preprocess/tier1_oscd.py`
 **Lines**: `process_pair()` L229–235, `mask_to_bboxes()` L178–203